usgs/wdfn-blog/content/api_catalog.md

-- [__Current surface-water conditions in historical context.__](https://waterwatch.usgs.gov/webservices/) If your application wishes to create a "dot map" of current streamflow[^dotmap] conditions—to what degree USGS monitoring locations are above and below historical flow rates—presently your most practical option is the _realtime endpoint_ of this service.
+- [__Current surface-water conditions in historical context.__](https://waterwatch.usgs.gov/webservices/) If your application wishes to create a "dot map" of current streamflow[^dotmap] conditions—to what degree USGS monitoring locations are above and below historical flow rates—presently your most practical option is the _realtime endpoint_ of this legacy series of endpoints.
 The output format is JSON, but not an open-standard format such as GeoJSON (_e.g.,_ [the data needed for a dot-map of Kansas](https://waterwatch.usgs.gov/webservices/realtime?region=ks)).
-We are considering how our flagship service offerings might present this valuable information in an open-standard way.
-It is also possible to [calculate this information yourself](/stats-service-map/) using the legacy statistical period-of-record data service and a service returning the most recent instantaneous values.
+We are considering how our flagship APIs might present this valuable information in an open-standard way.
+It is also possible to [calculate this information yourself](/stats-service-map/) using the legacy statistical period-of-record API and an API returning the most recent instantaneous values.

 - [__Discrete surface-water field measurements.__](https://waterdata.usgs.gov/nwis/measurements/)[^swaka]  To keep a continuous